Do you know what you’ll create, post, and share for your business this Tuesday?

 That’s why we’ve listed the below tools as an alternative to Trello.
-With these tools listed below, you can take back control of your content marketing strategy.
+With these tools listed below, you can regain control of your content marketing strategy.

-Although it might not work as easy as the Kanban structure that Trello has, it does, however, offer a high-level view of your publication calendar.
+Although it might not work as easily as the Kanban structure that Trello has, it does, however, offer a high-level view of your publication calendar.

 Asana works by creating projects, and within those projects, you can create tasks and subtasks.

-Asana also lets you track the progress of each project, letting you know whether or not your team are meeting their deadlines and how many tasks still need to be done.
+Asana also lets you track the progress of each project, letting you know whether or not your team is meeting their deadlines and how many tasks still need to be done.

 If your organization is looking for a good, reliable project management tool for the entire organization that can also be used for the content marketing team, then Asana is probably a good fit for you.

-Asana is free for teams of up to 15 people and starting at $10.99 per user per month, for larger businesses.
+Asana is free for teams of up to 15 people and starts at $10.99 per user per month for larger businesses.